codio-content/Coding_with_Python-Functions/.guides/content/Introduction-58ee.md

-This Unit teaches you how to create your own functions.
+This unit teaches you how to create functions in Python.

-Here's a simple function
+Below you can see a simple function

 ```python
 import math